Galois Groups in Enumerative Geometry and Applications: Introduction

 Harris's article brought this topic into contemporary algebraic geometry.
 He also introduced geometric methods to show that the Galois group of an enumerative problem is \demph{fully symmetric} in that it is the full symmetric group on the solutions.
 In the 25 years following its publication, the Galois group was determined in only a handful of enumerative problems.
 For example, D'Souza~\cite{DS88} showed that the problem of lines in $\PP^3$ tangent to a smooth octic surface at four points (everywhere tangent lines) had Galois group that is fully symmetric.
 Interestingly, he did not determine the number of everywhere tangent lines.

 This changed in 2006 when Vakil introduced a method~\cite{Va06b} to deduce that the Galois group of a Schubert problem on a Grassmannian (a \demph{Schubert Galois group}) contains the alternating group on its solutions.
-Such a Galois group is \demph{at least alternating}.
-He used that to show that most Schubert problems on small Grassmannians were at least alternating, and to discover an infinite family of Schubert problems whose Galois groups were not the full symmetric group.
+Such a Galois group is said to be \demph{giant}, as other proper subgroups of a symmetric group are relatively minuscule.
+Vakil used his method to show that most Schubert problems on small Grassmannians were giant, and to discover an infinite family of Schubert problems whose Galois groups were not the full symmetric group.
 As we saw in the problem of 27 lines on a cubic surface, such an enumerative problem with a small Galois group typically possesses some internal structure.
 Consequently, we use the adjective \demph{enriched} to describe such a problem or Galois group.
 Enriched Schubert problems were also found on more general flag manifolds~\cite{RSSS}.
 These discoveries inspired a more systematic study of Schubert Galois groups, which we discuss in Section~\ref{S:SchubertGaloisGroups}.
 Despite significant progress, the \demph{inverse Galois problem} for Schubert calculus remains open.

 Galois groups of enumerative problems are usually transitive permutation groups.
 There is a dichotomy between those transitive permutation groups that preserve no nontrivial partition, called \demph{primitive} groups, and the \demph{imprimitive} groups that do preserve a nontrivial partition.
 The Galois group of the 27 lines is primitive, but most known enriched Schubert problems have imprimitive Galois groups.